Skip to main content

 Manage feature flags

 Once you have created a flag, it will automatically appear on the Feature Flags page with its initial state set to OFF.
 Consequently, if an SDK request is made for this flag, the Bucketeer system will return the variation associated with the OFF state.
 To change the state, use the switch button.
-In addition to the state, you will also find the flag ID and related tags displayed on the flag card.
-Taking the flag card example below, its ID is feature-javascript-e2e-boolean, associated with the javascript and web tags.
+In addition to the state, you will also find the Flag ID and related tags displayed on the flag card.
+Taking the flag card example below, its Flag ID is feature-javascript-e2e-boolean, associated with the javascript and web tags.

 created feature flag